Best car insurance in Oklahoma in 2022

 Bankrate’s extensive research revealed USAA, State Farm, Geico, Progressive and Farmers as the best insurance companies in Oklahoma.
 USAA was included for its exceptional customer satisfaction rating and low premiums.
 Geico was included for its wide range of discounts and low prices.
 State Farm was included for its exceptional customer service, and Farmers and Progressive were included for their wide range of policy options.

 Bankrate uses diverse factors to find the best auto insurance in Oklahoma.
 We factored in each company’s J.D.
-Power customer satisfaction score, financial strength ratings from third-party companies like AM Best and S&P, discounts, the latest premium data from Quadrant Information Services and policy offerings to create an individualized Bankrate Score.
+Power customer satisfaction score, financial strength ratings from third-party companies like AM Best and S&P, discounts, the latest premium data from Quadrant Information Services for each company’s average rates and policy offerings to create an individualized Bankrate Score.
 This Bankrate Score allows you to see which companies rank highest across these categories at a glance.

 |Car insurance company||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score|